raya77/target.en/help/c-activities/priority.md

 Target determines which activity (or activities) to deliver to a page differently depending on which Target interface and which activity creation function (Visual Experience Composer or Form Based composer) you're using.

-## Target Standard/Premium Visual Experience Composer Only or Form-Based Composer Using Global Target Request Only {#section_4A0A317DFED345649B58B0CB5B410C8B}
+## Target Standard/Premium Visual Experience Composer Only or Form-Based Composer Using Global [!DNL Target] Request Only {#section_4A0A317DFED345649B58B0CB5B410C8B}

 If your company uses Target Standard/Premium and the Visual Experience Composer exclusively, then content from multiple activities can be returned for the same call.
 Activities are delivered using the following decision flow: